 Sculpting and Masonry

-Hardscape can offer high levels of skill in this traditional craftsmanship to create bespoke, intricate and ornate features and practical elements such as lintels, bollards, curved copings, facades and on-site remedial work.
+Hardscape can offer high levels of skill in this traditional craftsmanship area to create bespoke, intricate and ornate features and practical elements such as lintels, bollards, curved copings, façades and on-site remedial work.

 Stone carving and bankering has come a long way since the tools of pre-historic times and now that we are in a high-tech era Hardscape can embrace the skills, tools and machinery for buildings, structures, and sculpture.

-Nevertheless, the outstanding abilities of our site staff and craftsmen make them at home in the diversified environments of on-site remedial work, monuments and fast track commercial projects.
+Nevertheless, the outstanding abilities of our site staff and craftsmen gives them the edge in the diversified environments of on-site remedial work, monuments and fast track commercial projects.